ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ### Setting Up spatial

 We will use the `spatial` extension in DuckDB to conduct our geospatial analysis.
-While this is an official DuckDB extension maintained by the DuckDB developers, it doesn't come automatically installed with DuckDB.
+While this is an official DuckDB extension maintained by the DuckDB developers, it doesn't come preinstalled with DuckDB.

 These two commands will install and load the extension: